The right to roam and democratic design

-The Plus: Someone has to take the lead if we are to accelerate the green shift
+The Plus: Someone has to take the lead if we are to accelerate the green shift04.01.2021

 Vestre has a long tradition of turning words into actions.
 We are proud to take the lead, and with the 2021 opening of The Plus, the world's most environmentally friendly furniture factory, we are establishing a pioneering new standard for the factories of the future.

-Magnor on the world map as a tourist destination for culture and sustainability
+Magnor on the world map as a tourist destination for culture and sustainability30.11.2020

 The next generation furniture factory is coming to Magnor.
 When The Plus opens in 2021, we will be able to deliver more, and faster, in an environmentally friendly and efficient way unlike anything that has gone before.
 The factory, designed by Bjarke Ingels Group, propels Vestre leaps and bounds into the future.
 A rising tide lifts every boat, and the local area is coming along for the ride.
 Magnor is being put on the world map.

 Darren Saines has elevated this rehabilitation centre’s garden from odd shrubs and a table tennis table to a colourful oasis for tranquillity and pleasant conversation29.10.2020